Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Post-quantum cryptography

+Two celebrated algorithms due to Peter Shor solve the factoring problem and the DLP in polynomial time on a quantum computer (\cite{shor}).
+To factor a positive integer $n$, Shor's algorithm runs over all the integers in the range $\{1,..,n\}$.
+For $1 < a < n$, if $a$ is a unit modulo $n$, the algorithm calls a sub-routine to compute the order of $a$ modulo $n$.
+With this period, the algorithm produces a non-trivial factor of $n$ with arbitrarily large probability in polynomial time.
+The order-finding sub-routine is run on a quantum computer, but the use of the order to produce a factor is classical.

+In fairness, this does not mean that the problem of factoring is in the P-class, as a (probabilistic) quantum algorithm is not equivalent, in general, to a Turing or sequential machine.

-\begin{defn}[reduction] We say that a problem A admits a reduction to a problem B if any instance of A can be transformed to an instance of B in polynomial time, namely, if solving B suffices for solving A. \end{defn}
+\begin{defn}[Reduction] We say that a problem A admits a reduction to a problem B if any instance of A can be transformed to an instance of B in polynomial time, namely, if solving B suffices for solving A with the same order of complexity.\footnote{By \emph{order of complexity} we mean \emph{polynomial, superpolynomial, subexponential} and \emph{exponential}.
+We stick to these orders as they are enough for our analysis.} \end{defn}

-Informally, NP-hard and NP-complete problems are those at least as hard as those in the NP-class, but while NP-complete problems belong to NP, NP-hard ones need not to, hence NP-hard problems can be regarded as \emph{more intractable} than NP-complete ones.
+Informally, NP-hard and NP-complete problems are those at least as hard as those in the NP-class, but while NP-complete problems belong to NP, NP-hard ones need not to.
 More precisely:

 \begin{defn} The NP-hard class consists of those problems A such that every problem in NP can be reduced to A in polynomial time.
 The NP-complete class consists of those NP problems which are NP-hard. \end{defn}